 She reached, pulled his glasses off, and slid them into his shirt pocket.

 He nodded.
-“Kinda knew it would happen one day.
+“Knew you’d see it some day.
 You and I — for a couple of years now — you and I’ve been like a pair of old shoes, more together than apart.”